 Unit Name - Users are encouraged to name their codecs here.
-The default name of a codec is the unique Switchboard ID (MAC address) of the unit.
-By changing this to something familiar and unique (e.g. roving reporter, weather guy, etc.), you will see this name change reflected in several places:
+The default name of a codec is the unique Switchboard ID/MAC address of the unit.
+By changing this to something familiar and unique (e.g. "Roving reporter", "Weather guy", etc.), you will see this name change reflected in several places:

 - 1. In the browser used to show the remote control page; - 2.
-In Comrex-provided utility software such as Remote Control and Device Manager; - 3.
-In Switchboard Traversal Server Buddy lists.
+In Comrex provided utility software such as Remote Control and Device Manager; - 3.
+In Switchboard Traversal Server Contact lists.

 Incoming Connection Password - This allows users to define a password that must be attached to all incoming connections before they are accepted.
-Remote units placing outgoing connections to BRIC-Link must know this password and apply it to the outgoing stream.
+Remote units placing outgoing connections to ACCESS Rack must know this password and apply it to the outgoing stream.
 Leaving the field blank will disable this function.
-Note: Connections made with Switchboard do not use this function.
+Not applicable in Switchboard connections.

 Always Connect to Remote - This field is available to designate a remote for "always on" operation.
 This is useful in "nailed up" environments, where a signal is required across the link 24 hours a day.
 To assign an always on remote, simply pull down the menu and select which remote to designate as Always On.
 A connection will be made and sustained to the chosen remote.
 Remote connections must be created in the Connections tab before they can be assigned to this function.
-Note: This functionality is not supported in Switchboard Connections.
+Not applicable in Switchboard connections.